SCER-utv/ML-SDCC-DRF/readme-new.md

 ---

 ### 1. Client
 The `client.py` file exposes an interactive CLI that guides the user through configuration of the cluster and the Machine Learning job.
-Its primary purpose is to abstract the underlying cloud infrastructure complexity from the end user.
+Its primary purpose is to abstract the underlying cloud infrastructure complexity from the end user and guarantee input validity.
 * **Job Contract:** Upon completing the configuration, the client builds a JSON dictionary containing the user's intentions.
 This job contract is dispatched to the Master node via SQS.
 * **Dynamic Inference Management:** During Real-Time inference requests, the Client fetches the dataset header "on-the-fly" from S3 to validate user input, ensuring the provided tuple perfectly matches the format expected by the distributed model.